Fifteen Years of Audio Innovation.

-2008 marks the Tenth Anniversary of the founding of Lynx Studio Technology.
+2013 marks the Fifteenth Anniversary of the founding of Lynx Studio Technology.

 Lynx Studio Technology, Inc. is a debt-free, privately held corporation that designs and manufactures professional audio products.
 Formed in 1998 by a team of seasoned audio software and hardware engineers, our goal is to utilize cutting-edge technology to create the highest quality products at a good value to the customer.

-The Lynx team is focused on "linking" the professional audio world with computers by utilizing their many years of experience in both hardware design and device driver coding.
+The Lynx team is focused on "linking" the professional and high end home audio world with computers by utilizing their many years of experience in both hardware design and device driver coding.
 This complementary expertise is borne out in reliable products that not only have great specifications, but are also shipped with extremely stable and well-tested drivers.
-Support for all Windows and Macintosh platforms are standard for most products.
+Support for all Windows and Macintosh platforms are standard for all products.

 Lynx supports the retail market directly through its US and Canadian dealers and international distributors in more than 30 countries.
 Lynx also supports OEM’s for larger quantities and custom designs.